-As at March 24, 2022, Melcor has 9 directors, including 6 independent directors and 3 executive or related directors.
+As at March 16, 2023, Melcor had 8 directors, including 5 independent directors and 3 executive or related directors.
 We define independent directors according to the definition contained in National Instrument 52-110 Section 1.4.
-During fiscal 2021, there were 8 directors, with 5 independent.

 The Corporate Governance and Compensation Committee is responsible for reviewing the adequacy and form of compensation of the directors and the Lead Director to ensure compensation realistically reflects the responsibilities and risks involved with being an effective director.